 There is a lot more room on a ship, which provides the cattle and sheep with enough space to move around, get to the feed and water troughs, and lie down when they want.
 Live export ships are often called ‘floating feedlots’ as it is a similar set-up.

 There are 360 degree videos of the livestock pens on a ship on this virtual ship tour.

 Animals are at risk of heat stress when they become too hot and cannot lower their body temperature, which can affect their tissues and organs.
 If it goes on too long, they may end up with heat stroke, which can be fatal.

-There are some temperatures where cattle and sheep are more comfortable than others are.
-Like humans, some feel heat and cold more than others do, so it is hard to put an exact temperature on when heat stress may occur.
+There are temperatures where cattle and sheep are more comfortable than others.
+Like humans, some feel heat and cold more than others do, so it is hard to put an exact temperature on when there is a risk of heat stress.

 Sheep don’t really sweat because of their wool, but still use evaporative cooling.
 As the temperature increases, they breathe faster to let more air pass over the blood vessels in their mouths, which draws the heat from their bodies.
 If it keeps getting hotter, they may open their mouths and even hang out their tongues – much like a dog panting.

 Livestock export ships have huge ventilation systems to keep the air moving through the animal pens, and help draw away heat.
 Industry also manages the risk of heat stress in other ways, such as putting fewer sheep on a ship in hotter weather, and changing their feed as temperatures rise so they’re not producing as much internal heat through digestion.

 Some groups have quoted the live export industry’s Veterinary Handbook for Cattle, Sheep and Goats when talking about the temperature at which heat stress occurs.